gtaylor/btmux_battlesnake/doc_src/settings.rst

 [bot]
 -----

-``keepalive_interval`` (default: 30.0)
-    Sets the interval (seconds) at which the bot sends an IDLE command to the MUX.
-    This is useful to prevent timeouts over NATs.
 ``response_watcher_expire_check_interval`` (default: 1.0)
     Sets the interval (seconds) for how often to check for stale response watchers to purge.